dylanbrams/GameOfLife/README.md

 programming I noted that there are apparently some memory leaks in the code, as well as various issues with how I manage the garbage collector.
-The monkeying around I did to speed things up in the processing algorithm consumed quite a bit of memory because I can't force fast collection and reuse of the individual matrix lines.
+The monkeying around I did to speed things up in the processing algorithm consumed quite a bit of memory because I can't force fast collection and reuse of the individual matrix line memory.
 The way to fix this is to rewrite the algorithmic part in native code.
 Or allocate two matricies and swap between them.
 Or consign this bit of code to the compost heap of historical code I've written.